Ojoayobami/NFL-Sports-Player-Performance-Analysis/README.md

 ## 📊 Dashboard Overview

 The **NFL Sports & Player Performance Dashboard** provides a comprehensive view of player statistics, team success, and career outcomes from **1999 onward**.
-It is divided into five key pages that connect data from combine metrics, college performance, and player outcomes across teams and regions.
+It is divided into seven key pages that connect data from combine metrics, college performance, and player outcomes across teams and regions.

 ---